Senior Individualized Project

 - After the end of the drop/add period, you may withdraw from a SIP as you would from any other class, and the SIP will appear on your transcript with a grade of W. The withdrawal period for SIPs ends on Friday of the first week of the term following the SIP quarter (the end of the drop/add period for the following term).

 - Overloading is not permitted during a SIP quarter.
-Work completed over the summer as part of an extended fall SIP is the exception; students with a summer SIP unit may take up to 3 full-unit courses or 2 full-unit courses and a fall SIP unit during the regular fall term.
+Work completed over the summer as part of an extended fall SIP is the exception; students with a summer SIP unit may either take up to 3 full-unit courses or 2 full-unit courses and a fall SIP unit during the regular fall term.
 (Registration above 3.9 units is considered an overload.)

 - A student may not take 1 unit of SIP as their only course during a quarter unless that is the only unit they need to graduate.